security-force-monitor/research-handbook/source/persons_identity.rst

 Person: Summary of claim attributes
 *****************************************

-The table below summarises the following dimensions of Person claims:
+The table below summarizes the following dimensions of Person claims:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim